16+

 PROBLEM 6

-Given: businesses are always on the lookout for ways to survive beyond going bankrupt, often finding themselves on the brink, with all other options exhausted.
+Given: businesses are always on the lookout for ways to survive bankruptcy, often finding themselves on the brink, with all other options exhausted.
 Banks won’t refinance, interest is accruing on the cost of past borrowings, debts for materials exceed future earnings while wages and taxes have not been paid for months.

-Question: why does the practical application of bankruptcy procedures for business turnaround in the 21st century Russia remain at a most primal level?
+Question: why are bankruptcy procedures for business turnaround in 21st century Russia applied so poorly?
 Why do companies avoid any procedures that can lead to a loss of assets and why do creditors try to seize those assets by hook or by crook in order to sell them for a song and get at least something back?

-Solution: It is evident that the legislation and legal practices must be improved.
+Solution: It is evident that legislative and legal practices must be improved.
 Many entrepreneurs I know have had to prove to banks time and time again that a payment break or debt restructuring can rejuvenate their business or even make it more successful.
-This has been reaffirmed in practice — you must fight to the last ditch to prove that you can turn things around, go request payment holidays or refinancing, try to convince everyone that you can redress the situation, and never give up on your business if it is still alive, look for a way out.
-Do not initiate your bankruptcy, let the banks or tax authorities do it for you if they fail to be convinced.
-At least you can buy some time, which is so valuable in this fight.
+This has been reaffirmed in practice — you must fight to the last ditch to prove that you can turn things around, request payment holidays or refinancing, try to convince everyone that you can redress the situation, and never give up on your business; if it is still alive, look for a way out.
+Do not initiate your own bankruptcy, let the banks do it for you if they fail to be convinced.
+At least you can buy some time, which is invaluable in this fight.
 You will need it in the course of protecting your assets.

 PROBLEM 7